Elefun

 Playskool, a subsidiary of Hasbro, created the spin-offs as the "Elefun Busy Ball Popper" in 2011.
 A golden butterfly was added to the game in 2012.
 There is also a female version called Belefun.

+In August 2025, Goliath Games announced it had acquired worldwide manufacturing and distribution rights to the game from Hasbro.
+The company will relaunch the game with a new look in Fall 2026.

 About

 Elefun was designed by Omri Rothschild & Boaz Coster in 1993.
 It is suggested to be played between 2 and 4 players and takes approximately 10 minutes to play.

 Details

 Elefun is a children's game suggested to be played by preschoolers ages 3–6.
 The motorized elephant blows nylon butterflies into the air and all the players try and catch them in their nets.
 Players can also grab the butterflies off the ground to collect them in their net.
 The player who collects the most butterflies once the elephant is done blowing them earns a butterfly token on their net.
 Also, the player who catches the special blue butterfly wins a token.
 The first player to collect three butterfly tokens wins the game.